dtaht/blog-cerowrt/content/post/flaws_in_flent.md

-RRUL is intentionally modeled on bittorrent - which usually has 5 active flows up and down, and is symmetric (using 4) because that made it more possible to have a range of easily comparable tests. mis-diagnosis
+RRUL is intentionally modeled on bittorrent - which usually has 5 active flows up and down, and is symmetric (using 4) because that made it more possible to have a range of easily comparable tests.
+The mis-diagnosis of what bufferbloat was doing to bittorrent's assumptions is how the bufferbloat problem was first seen, massively, in the wild.

 Ironically it had been my intent to model torrent fully (there's a test for it in the flent suite), but a working ledbat implementation for the